 • Working Effectively with Indigenous Peoples®, 4th Edition

 • Aboriginal Community Engagement: Handbook for the British Columbia & Yukon Chamber of Mines.
 Co-authored

 Bob is an Indigenous person, or more specifically a status Indian.
 He is an initiated member of the Hamatsa Society and has inherited a chief’s seat in the Gayaxala (thunderbird) clan, first clan of the Gwawa’enuxw one of the 18 tribes that make up the Kwakwaka'wakw.
-Bob looks forward to his first potlatch as a chief in 2019.
+Bob looks forward to his first potlatch as a chief in the spring of 2020.
 His chief name is K’axwsumala’galis, which, loosely translated, means "whale who emerges itself from the water and presents itself to the world."
 (Please click the links for pronunciation tips)